 - is employed or retained by attorneys, law offices, estates, courts, corporations, governmental agencies or other entities;

 - to perform genealogical work in legal issues as an independent third-party researcher, analyst, reporter, and witness.

 The field of Forensic Genealogy extends beyond the generally accepted scope of probate.
-Forensic Genealogists also provide important expertise in mineral, oil and gas royalty cases, insurance and trust matters, muniment of title and lis pendens issues, immigration and citizenship, capital mitigation in death sentences, locating next of kin in unclaimed persons cases, and a variety of litigation issues with a focus on kinship.
+Forensic Genealogists also provide important expertise in military repatriation cases, cold cases, genetic genealogy, mineral, oil and gas royalty cases; insurance and trust matters, muniment of title and lis pendens issues, immigration and citizenship, capital mitigation in death sentences, locating next of kin in unclaimed persons cases, and a variety of litigation issues with a focus on kinship.
 (1)

 "Heir search" is a term frequently used interchangeably with forensic genealogy.
 Traditionally, heir searchers are those who seek unknown or missing heirs and contract with them for a percentage of assets from the estate.
 However, this removes the crucial element of the unbiased third-party.
 Forensic Genealogists conduct heirship and probate research as the disinterested third-party.

-Forensic Genealogy Services (sm), LLC offers services performed by board-certified professional genealogist Dee Dee King, using methods and ethics consistent with the Council for the Advancement of Forensic Genealogy, the Association of Professional Genealogists, and the Board for Certification of Genealogists.
-Hourly fees are reasonable and comparable to those of other professions which provide services to the legal community.
+Forensic Genealogy Services, LLC offers services performed by board-certified forensic genealogist Dee Dee King, using methods and ethics consistent with the Council for the Advancement of Forensic Genealogy.
+Hourly fees are reasonable and comparable to those of other professions which provide services to government entities and the legal community.